 Developer Marketing at The Alliance

 If you’d like a nudge in the right direction, we’ve got just the thing for you!
-When you sign up for a Developer Marketing Alliance membership, you get access to many templates and frameworks designed to empower your developer marketing strategies.
+When you sign up for a Developer Marketing Alliance membership, you get access to many templates and frameworks designed to empower your developer-centric marketing strategies.